 Supporting migration, particularly the settlement of refugees, represents a vital component of Southern Vermont's economic development strategy.
-As asylum support efforts mature, they pave the way for family reunification and secondary migration, potentially bringing new skills, cultural diversity, and entrepreneurial spirit to the region.
+As asylum support efforts mature, they pave the way for family reunification and secondary migration, potentially bringing new skills, broader cultural representation, and entrepreneurial spirit to the region.